MISP/misp-book/automation/README.md

 <dl>
 <dt>from</dt>
-<dd>Events with the date set to a date after the one specified in the from field (format: 2015-02-15)</dd>
+<dd>Events with the date set to a date after the one specified in the from field (format: 2015-02-15).
+This filter will use the date of the event.</dd>
 <dt>to</dt>
-<dd>Events with the date set to a date before the one specified in the to field (format: 2015-02-15)</dd>
+<dd>Events with the date set to a date before the one specified in the to field (format: 2015-02-15).
+This filter will use the date of the event.</dd>
 <dt>last</dt>
-<dd>Events published within the last x amount of time, where x can be defined in days, hours, minutes (for example 6d or 12h or 30m)</dd>
+<dd>Events published within the last x amount of time, where x can be defined in days, hours, minutes (for example 6d or 12h or 30m).
+This filter will use the published timestamp of the event.</dd>
 </dl>

 The keywords false or null should be used for optional empty parameters in the URL.